WINGATE KAMLOOPS Canadian

 Chairperson

 Ajit Singh.
-Satish Ram.
+Kamal Gounder.
 Michael Kumar

 SPIRIT OF THE GAME